If you were struggling to put food on the table for you or your family, it’s likely that other household essentials would also be hard to come by.

 Hair care

-We may take for granted items such as shampoo and conditioner, but for many, these are luxury items.
-When times get tough and household budgets take a hit, not everyone can afford to look after their hair in the same way.
-Foodbank not only provides food to assist many in our community doing it tough, we also offer a wide range of groceries, including hair care products, to ensure vulnerable Aussies can meet their basic self-care needs.
+We may take items such as shampoo and conditioner for granted, but for many, these are luxury items.
+Unfortunately, when times get tough, and household budgets take a hit, not everyone can afford to look after their hair in the same way.
+We provide food so people can eat and groceries as well, including hair care products, so everyone can meet their self-care needs.
 Having access to hygiene products boosts confidence, self-respect, and dignity.

 Makeup